If you want to increase the volume of your tablet, using an external speaker with your Kindle Fire is one of the best ways to do so!

 Since some apps, videos, and other features won't rotate upside down, this isn't a perfect solution.

-However, if your main priority is portability, than this sweet little speaker, which retails on Amazon for around $20, is a decent price for what you're getting.
+However, if your main priority is portability, than this sweet little speaker is a decent price for what you're getting.

 Now let's take a look at the third Kindle Fire speaker I bought.